Egor1o/OFC/README.md

 The frontend client is available at <a href="http://localhost:3000/" target="_blank">http://localhost:3000/</a>

-Log into the Strapi admin panel at <a href="http://localhost:1337/admin" target="_blank">http://localhost:1337/admin</a>

 ## Local Strapi development

-When creating new Collection or Single types or specifying Strapi settings, first run the Postgres (e.g. with `docker-compose up`)

-And then stop the possibly running Strapi container running in port 1337.

-Instead run `npm run strapi develop` inside `strapi` folder.
-This ensures that new Collection and Single type schema files are saved within the repository.
+By default the frontend connects to the Strapi running live at [https://informed-idea-cad3b2a8dd.strapiapp.com](https://informed-idea-cad3b2a8dd.strapiapp.com)

+If you wish to run Strapi locally, e.g. for testing content type changes, run `npm install` in the `cms` folder and then `npm run strapi develop`

+Then you can log into the Strapi admin panel at <a href="http://localhost:1337/admin" target="_blank">http://localhost:1337/admin</a>

+Finally, connect the frontend temporarily to the local Strapi endpoint by setting the `STRAPI_URL` value in `frontend/src/lib/strapi.ts` to `http://localhost:1337`

+See Strapi admin panel use instructions at `assets/Strapi Instructions.pdf`

 > **Warning**
 > COLLECTION AND SINGLE TYPE ENTRIES (e.g. any collection members created in Strapi) ARE STORED ONLY LOCALLY!